"To support and provide learning opportunities for students in the

 Placentia -Yorba Linda Unified School District."

-Founded in 2012, the REACH Foundation, an education non-profit, was created to support enrichment programs in Academics, Arts and Athletics for our 34 schools, Grades K-12.
+Founded in 2012, the REACH Foundation, an education non-profit, was created to support enrichment programs in Academics, Arts and Athletics for 34 schools (Grades K-12) in PYLUSD.

 Our mission is to enrich, inspire and engage learners through educational experiences in collaboration with PYLUSD and our community.

-The REACH Foundation will use 21st Century learning skills as the tool to measure the value of the programs we support.
+The REACH Foundation uses 21st Century learning skills as the tool to measure the value of the programs we support.

 "You make a life by what you give." -Winston Churchill.
 The positive PYLUSD K-12 experience my kids had inspired me to volunteer with the foundation in 2014.
-Serving as president since 2019, it has been rewarding to see how the programs we offer students spark interest and encouragement in learning. "
+Serving on the foundation's board has been rewarding.
+It is inspiring to see how the programs we offer students spark interest and encouragement in learning. "

 Each child is unique, not only capable of learning… but also capable of succeeding.
 Robert John Meehan